-The last half-mile might not have been the easiest ride for Campton, but he remained in possession of the twelve-horse field as it swung around the home turn with nothing but a few hundred yards of fresh air between El Gordo and the winning-post.
+The last half-mile might not have been the easiest ride for Campton, but he remained in possession of the twelve-horse field as it swung around the home turn with nothing but a few hundred yards of fresh air between El Gordo and the winning post.
 Matariki challenged momentarily early in the straight but quickly succumbed due to lack of stamina, and it was left to Garcon and the fast-finishing Mystic Glen to issue the final threats.
 Garcon managed to get within a length of El Gordo but so effectively had Campton husbanded the colt’s energies that in the shadows of the post he was going away again.
 Mystic Glen, trained by Fred Hood and ridden by his acclaimed apprentice Kevin Langby, finished powerfully from tenth on the turn and just failed to pip Garcon for second money, with Dark Briar, the future Queensland Derby winner in fourth place.
 General Command, who ran into a spot of bother in the straight, came on nicely to finish sixth.
 When one considers that El Gordo ran the last half-mile in 49 seconds and the last three in 36.5, it was hardly surprising that nothing ran him down in the testing Randwick straight.
-Overnight rain had softened the course, but even making allowances for the conditions, the winning time of 2 minutes 34.5 seconds was remarkably slow – in fact, the slowest race since Deep River had ploughed through the mud in 1952.
+Overnight rain had softened the course, but even making allowances for the conditions, the winning time of 2 minutes 34.5 seconds was remarkably slow – in fact, the slowest race since Deep River had plowed through the mud in 1952.
 And so, for the sixth year in succession, the A.J.C.
 Derby had been won by a colt or gelding sired in New Zealand.